rust-lang/rust/text/1681-macros-1.1.md

   reexport the macros, but unfortunately that would require a likely much larger step towards "macros 2.0" to solve and would greatly increase the size of this RFC.

+* Converting to a string and back loses span information, which can lead to degraded error messages.
+For example, currently we can make an effort to use the span of a given field when deriving code that is caused by that field, but that kind of precision will not be possible until a richer interface is available.

 # Alternatives
 [alternatives]: #alternatives